top of page

 ...It's easy to despise what you cannot get.

 I know it’s not the answer you were hoping to hear, but it doesn’t make it any less true.
 Can you say branding without the visual part?
 The whole purpose of branding is to make your marketing stand out.
 So it defeats the purpose if “pretty visuals aren’t important”.
-And if those denying its importance utilizes something “resembling” visual branding to attract people to their business, something deeper has to be going on.
+And if those denying its importance utilize something resembling visual branding to attract people to their business, something deeper has to be going on.

 Is it far-fetched to see cost as the deterrent here?
 Remember the fox wanted the grapes, but its positioning placed it out of his reach making him “sour”!
 And sometimes people, when they can’t acquire something for themselves, they’ll oppress someone else’s ability because of their own insecurities.
-And such shenanigans are considered normal amongst the service-based community because everyone’s brainwashed by the enticement of outdoing someone whose purpose is so far removed from their own.
+Such shenanigans are considered normal amongst the service-based community because everyone’s brainwashed by the enticement of outdoing someone whose purpose is so far removed from their own.

 OK, Well Where's The Guarantee Visual Branding Will Work For Me?